techies23/video-conference-zoom/README.txt

 == Changelog ==

+= 4.1.1 February 21st, 2023 =
+* Removed sorting by meeting ID fields
+* Fixed: JWT signature not generating because of firebase library update.

 = 4.1.0 February 21st, 2023 =
 * Updated: WebSDK to version 2.9.7
 * Fixed: removed wc_date_format() function from core.
 * Fixed: Undefined property: stdClass::$start_time in shortcode embed.
 * Added: Ability to join meetings with registrations enabled for PRO version.
+* Fixed: A bug where WP_Error was giving a fatal error in rare case.
 * Developer: Script bundler changed to webpack.
 * Huge bug fixes and code refactoring.